 Google & Machine Learning

 So be careful especially for big brand websites and proper businesses, it’s not worth running the risk.
 If you are or have been, you need to be looking at what’s your risk profile look like and what kind of strategies do you need to go through to mitigate that risk.
-If you currently have an SEO company sorting out this stuff for you and you aren’t sure their strategy then I would highly recommend checking.
+If you currently have an SEO company sorting out this stuff for you and you aren’t sure of their SEO strategy then I would highly recommend checking.

-How to implement effective SEO
+How to implement effective & best SEO

 In summary what I really want to get across is in terms of search engine optimisation, what other people say about you is more important than what they say about yourself.
 Well great, how can you use this for your SEO?
 Well, you need links that say you’re really good and trustworthy and your business is really worth dealing with.
 You also need to have an entertaining and satisfying website that means the people who land on your website actually get what they’re looking for.